s-rifat/Office-365---Outlook-Add-in-with-Angular-Tutorial/README.md

 	`git clone https://github.com/s-rifat/generate-trusted-ssl-certificate.git`\
 	`cd generate-trusted-ssl-certificate`\
 	`bash generate.sh`\
-*	Go to _C/Users/{your-name}/generate-trusted-ssl-certificate_ folder (the location where you executed the git commands)
+*	Go to _C/Users/{your-name}/generate-trusted-ssl-certificate_ folder (the location where you have executed the git commands)
 *	Double click on the certificate _(server.crt)_
 *	Click on the button _Install Certificate …_
 *	Select _Local Machine_